sumberg/kex_japan_2018/report/report.md

 ## Stakeholders

-TODO är detta ens tillräckligt?

 As previously mentioned, wrapping could provide an alternative for businesses to keep their legacy systems alive, meaning it could save a company a substantial economic and temporal investment.
 As such, our main stakeholders are businesses and corporations where the need to maintain old systems exists.

+Another stakeholder, or rather a target audience, are electronic enthusiasts who design and create embedded systems of their own in hobby projects.
+Using ourselves as an example, the idea for this project sprung from our interest in constructing a music device that incorporated the Ricoh RP2A03 microprocessor, used in the Nintendo Entertainment System (more details on this in the [Trackers and the Chiptunes scene] section).

 ## Delimitations

 The scope of this report is limited to the design and performance analysis of the NESizer2 method when it has been expanded to handle key parts of the 6502 instruction set, on a RP2A03 microprocessor.
+We chose to limit the instruction set by identifying groups of instructions that have similar characteristics, to ease implmentation and testing, and to be able to better draw conclusions on the overall performance of the system.
 Performance evaluation has been limited to speed of execution across the implemented instruction set, as well as the overhead as measured in time between consecutive instructions.
 The details of the implementation and evaluation criteria can be found in subsequent sections.

 For a better indication of how well the communication method studied in our research can be adopted for other microchips/hardware and for a better picture of the behaviour of these communication methods on other systems, it would have been beneficial to implement them for two or more devices with different architectures.
 We have not tested intended use case performance of the RP2A03, i.e. having it read program instructions from a regular ROM, and as such we were unable to make a tested comparison of execution speed.